Updated: Dec 1, 2022

 The Court will make final judgments about how the pair will share what they owe, split the land, decide if one party will receive financial assistance from the other, and make other orders on related issues.
 A nullity determines that there never was a marital status or domestic union.

 There are many ways of terminating a marriage or domestic union in California: breakup (more generally referred to as divorce), legal separation, and nullity (also referred to as annulment).

-Here you can find details that will help you determine which choice is right for you and your partner, but you should also consider contacting an Orange County divorce attorney to be aware of your legal rights and the relevant legal issues in your case.
+Here you can find details that will help you determine which choice is right for you and your partner.
+Still, you should also consider contacting a Divorce Attorney in Orange County to be aware of your legal rights and the relevant legal issues in your case.

-You may petition the judge for orders in a divorce or civil separation case that could include custody of children, visitation, child care, spousal/partner support, division of assets and debts, and restraining orders.
+You may petition the judge for orders in a divorce or civil separation case, including custody of children, visitation, child care, spousal/partner support, division of assets and debts, and restraining orders.

 You will be single until you are divorced, or the Court grants an annulment, and you will marry or become a domestic partner again.
 A marriage or domestic union is not dissolved by formal separation.

 Before your case is final, a written judgment signed by a judge and specifying the date that your marriage or domestic relationship ends must be lodged with the Court.